james-chapmanhhlg/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it is written.
 Therefore, strive for clarity and maintainability in your work.
 Write self-explanatory code with meaningful variable names, comments, and documentation.
 Optimize for readability and simplicity, as these attributes greatly reduce debugging time and facilitate collaboration.
 Always keep in mind that future you or someone else will be the one deciphering your code someday."

 In essence: "Code for understanding, not just for execution."

+# 2024-01-12
+- Today's programming wisdom is:

+"Program for today, but design for tomorrow.
+Always strive to write clean, maintainable code that can adapt to changing requirements and technologies.
+Remember, code is read far more often than it's written; invest in clear documentation and intuitive abstractions.
+Strive for simplicity, embrace modularity, and practice defensive programming.
+The true craft of a programmer lies not just in making the machine understand, but also in ensuring fellow humans can easily comprehend and build upon your work."

+This encapsulates the essence of modern software development practices that prioritize readability, scalability, and flexibility - key attributes of sustainable and successful software projects.